cube-js/cube/docs/content/Cube-Cloud/Configuration/Deployment-Types.md

 Cluster deployments are designed for production workload.
 Cluster deployment includes the following components:

-* Cube API instances
+- Cube API instances
-* Cube Refresh Workers
+- Cube Refresh Workers
+- Redis for Cache and Queue